LungCellAtlas/scRNAseq_pipelines/README.md

 * refgtf: Path to gtf file describing the gene models (is available in the genome index folder created by Cell Ranger in genes/genes.gtf)
 * chemistry: Version of the chemistry (e.g. SC3Pv2 or SC3Pv3, see this [link](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/count) for more info.)

 An example of such is downloaded when running the LCA_pipeline_setup.sh script, and can be found in the thus created sc_processing_cellranger/samplefiles folder.
-You can also find an example [on this GitHub](docs/example_sample_table.txt).
+You can also find an example with one sample [in this repo](docs/example_sample_table.txt).

 When your table is ready, you can run the LCA_pipeline_run.sh script with only one line of code to run the pipeline on your samples.
 Detailed documentation on how to use the command can be found under
 ```